AI Governance | | 17 min read

 AI Governance Framework Structure

-Key artifacts include the AI charter, executive sponsor, and operating model.
+Key artifacts: AI charter, executive sponsor, operating model, decision rights.

-Key artifacts include data rules, access controls, security review, and logging.
+Key artifacts: data rules, access controls, security review, logging expectations.

-Key artifacts include review checklists, documentation, and audit evidence.
+Key artifacts: review checklists, documentation, audit evidence, approval records.

 Example: How the Framework Works in Practice

-With governance, the business owner submits the use case, the governance team classifies the risk, privacy reviews customer data, legal reviews customer communication exposure, security reviews the vendor and access controls, compliance defines required records, and the team limits AI to approved knowledge sources.
-AI drafts responses, humans approve before sending, outputs are logged in the customer support system, and metrics track accuracy, handling time, escalation rate, and customer complaints.
+With governance, the business owner submits the use case.
+The governance team classifies the risk.
+Privacy reviews customer data.
+Legal reviews customer communication exposure.
+Security reviews the vendor and access controls.
+Compliance defines the records that need to exist.
+The team limits AI to approved knowledge sources.
+AI drafts the response, a human approves before sending, outputs are logged in the customer support system, and metrics track accuracy, handling time, escalation rate, and customer complaints.

 That does not block the use case.
 It makes the use case trustworthy.